These conversation starters for couples are perfect for deepening your connection with your boyfriend or husband.

 Not only will these conversation starters help you keep the lines of communication open, but they can also help you:

-- Build intimacy
+- Build intimacy and connect

 - Get to know your partner better